Daniels keys second-half surge to lead NC State by Syracuse - WHIZ News

-Freshman Joe Girard scored a career-high 30 points for Syracuse (14-10, 7-6).
+Freshman Joe Girard scored a career-high 30 points for Syracuse.
 Quincy Guerrier also registered a career-best 16 points and his second double-double with 10 rebounds.

 Buddy Boeheim and Girard, who took the Orange’s only 3s, were a combined 3 of 18.
 For the game, the Orange hit just 39% from the field.